+Copayment

-Copayment A copayment is a fixed amount of money you pay to the provider, facility, pharmacy, etc., when you receive certain services.
+A copayment is a fixed amount of money you pay to the provider, facility, pharmacy, etc., when you receive certain services.

 Example: When you see your PPO physician you pay a copayment of \$20 per day.
 If you see more than one PPO physician on the same day, you pay one copayment for each different physician seen on that day.
 When you have a stay in a PPO hospital, you pay \$100 for the first day of your hospital stay and for a non-PPO hospital; you pay \$300 for the first day of your hospital stay.

 Note: If the billed amount or the Plan allowance that providers we contract with have agreed to accept as payment in full is less than your copayment, you pay the lower amount.

+Cost-sharing

+Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, coinsurance, and copayments) for the covered care you receive.

+Deductible

-Deductible A deductible is a fixed amount of covered expenses you must incur for certain covered services and supplies before we start paying benefits for them.
-Copayments do not count toward any deductible. • The calendar year deductible for PPO services is \$350 per person and for non-PPO services it is \$400 per person.
-Under a family enrollment, the deductible is satisfied for all family members when the combined covered expenses applied to the calendar year deductible for family members reach \$700 for PPO services and \$800 for non-PPO services. • We have a separate prescription drug deductible of \$200 per person each calendar year that applies to all covered prescription drugs that you purchase at a retail drugstore or pharmacy. • We also have separate deductibles for dental care of \$50 per person each calendar year.
+A deductible is a fixed amount of covered expenses you must incur for certain covered services and supplies before we start paying benefits for them.
+Copayments do not count toward any deductible.

+- The calendar year deductible for PPO services is \$350 per person and for non-PPO services it is \$400 per person.
+Under a family enrollment, the deductible is satisfied for all family members when the combined covered expenses applied to the calendar year deductible for family members reach \$700 for PPO services and \$800 for non-PPO services. - We have a separate prescription drug deductible of \$200 per person each calendar year that applies to all covered prescription drugs that you purchase at a retail drugstore or pharmacy. - We also have separate deductibles for dental care of \$50 per person each calendar year.

 Note: If you change plans during open season and the effective date of your new plan is after January 1 of the next year, you do not have to start a new deductible under your old plan between January 1 and the effective date of your new plan.
 If you change plans at another time during the year, you must begin a new deductible under your new plan.

+Coinsurance

-Coinsurance Coinsurance is the percentage of our allowance that you must pay for your care.
+Coinsurance is the percentage of our allowance that you must pay for your care.
 Coinsurance doesn't begin until you meet your deductible.

 Example: You pay 25% of our allowance for office visits under our non-PPO benefit.

-If your provider routinely waives your cost If your provider routinely waives (does not require you to pay) your copayments, deductibles, or coinsurance, the provider is misstating the fee and may be violating the law.
+If your provider routinely waives your cost

+If your provider routinely waives (does not require you to pay) your copayments, deductibles, or coinsurance, the provider is misstating the fee and may be violating the law.
 In this case, when we calculate our share, we will reduce the provider's fee by the amount waived.

 For example, if your physician ordinarily charges \$100 for a service but routinely waives your 25% coinsurance, the actual charge is \$75.
 We will pay \$56.25 (75% of the actual charge of \$75).

-Waivers In some instances, a provider may ask you to sign a "waiver" prior to receiving care.
-This waiver may state that you accept responsibility for the total charge for any care that is not covered by you health plan.
-If you sign such a waiver, whether you are responsible for the total charge depends on the content of the contracts that the Plan has with its providers.
-If you are asked to sign this type of waiver, please be aware that, if benefits are denied for the services, you could be legally liable for the related expenses.
-If you would like more information about waivers, please contact us at 1-800-638-8432.
+Waivers